sisl/AA222Testing/README.md

 - `gradescope_output`: returns a `Dict` in the format gradescope requires.
 If a filename is given, writes that dict to the file as json.

-Note:
-- test expressions are evaluated in `Main` with `@eval` so are not meant to test performance in any way.

 ## Example Usage
 ```julia
 using AA222Testing